Send money to international bank accounts online or from a Westpac branch.

 - Foreign Exchange Spot transactions.

-Westpac also offer a range of business services for Asian foreign exchange transactions.
+Westpac also offers a range of business services for Asian foreign exchange transactions.
 Information about Asian FX Transaction services are available upon request.Back to top

 The registration and transfer process